tawhidgithub/Zayans/README.md

 </h1>

 <p align="center">
-Application created for the purpose of study, an ecommerce store
+Application created for the study, an e-commerce store
 </p>
 ## Live Preview